alexfernandez/alexfernandez.github.io/2017/origins-language.md

 It is not reasonable to expect that language appeared at some point in the past, perfectly formed with all the elements that it has today.
-One day people were communicating with grunts, the next they were speaking a modern language.
+One day people were communicating with grunts, the next they were speaking a modern language?
 Some kind of evolution is necessary.

 ### Back In Time